devacfr/reflow-maven-skin/src/site/markdown/doc/snippets/buttons.md

 ## Checkbox and radio buttons

 Bootstrap’s `.button` styles can be applied to other elements, such as `<label>`s, to provide checkbox or radio style button toggling.
-Add `data-toggle="buttons"` to a `.btn-group` containing those modified buttons to enable their toggling behavior via JavaScript and add `.btn-group-toggle` to style the `<input>`s within your buttons. **Note that you can create single input-powered buttons or groups of them**.
+Add `data-bs-toggle="buttons"` to a `.btn-group` containing those modified buttons to enable their toggling behavior via JavaScript and add `.btn-group-toggle` to style the `<input>`s within your buttons. **Note that you can create single input-powered buttons or groups of them**.

 The checked state for these buttons is **only updated via `click` event** on the button.
 If you use another method to update the input—e.g., with `<input type="reset">` or by manually applying the input’s `checked` property—you’ll need to toggle `.active` on the `<label>` manually.